-We have audited the financial statements of Universities Superannuation Scheme Limited for the year ended 31 March 2020 which comprise Statement of Income and Retained Earnings, Balance Sheet, Cash Flow Statement and the related notes 1 to 19, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Universities Superannuation Scheme Limited ('the parent company') and its subsidiaries (the 'group') for the year ended 31 March 2021 which comprise the group statement of income and retained earnings, the group and parent company balance sheet, the group and parent company cash flow statements and the related notes 1 to 19, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).